stephematician/mimputest/README.md

-and that the imputed values are not used in training until the next dataset is to be generated; these are somewhat dwarfed by its use of the bootstrap aggregated prediction - this means that the values drawn by multiple invocations of missForest cannot be pooled in the same manner.
+and that the imputed values are not used in training until the next dataset is to be generated; these are somewhat dwarfed by its use of the bootstrap aggregated prediction - this means that the values drawn by multiple invocations of missForest cannot be pooled in the same manner as in MICE.

 ## Further variations

 ### Stopping criterion (missForest)

-The original stopping criterion ([Stekhoven and B&#252;hlmann, 2012][stekhoven2012_doi]) is not location and scale invariant.
+The original stopping criterion ([Stekhoven and Bühlmann, 2012][stekhoven2012_doi]) is not location and scale invariant.
 A correlation-based criterion is offered as an alternative.
 The correlation-based criterion is calculated by: